Sectional curvature and Weitzenb\"ock formulae: Introduction

-for all $2\leq p\leq n-2$ and $p\geq2$ respectively, where $\pi$ is the representation $\Sym^2_0 \R^n$. \end{mainthm}
+for all $p\geq2$ and $2\leq p\leq n-2$ respectively, where $\pi$ is the representation $\Sym^2_0 \R^n$. \end{mainthm}

-The range of $p$ not covered in Theorem~\ref{mainthm:KRWedgeSymKN} corresponds to trivial cases, discussed in Remark~\ref{rem:trivialcases}.
-For instance, if $p=1$, then $\mathcal K(R,\wedge^1\R^n)=\mathcal K(R,\Sym^1_0\R^n)=\Ric_R$ is the Ricci tensor of $R$, see Example~\ref{ex:Ricci}.
-This is the context of the original use of the Weitzenb\"ock formula by Bochner~\cite{bochner,bochner-yano} to prove vanishing theorems for harmonic $1$-forms and Killing vector fields on closed manifolds whose Ricci curvature has a sign.
+The ranges of $p$ not covered in Theorem~\ref{mainthm:KRWedgeSymKN} correspond to trivial cases, see Remark~\ref{rem:trivialcases}.
+For instance, if $p=1$, then $\mathcal K(R,\wedge^1\R^n)=\mathcal K(R,\Sym^1_0\R^n)=\Ric_R$ is the Ricci tensor of $R$, see Example~\ref{ex:Ricci}; this is the context where the Weitzenb\"ock formula was used by Bochner~\cite{bochner,bochner-yano} to prove vanishing theorems for harmonic $1$-forms and Killing vector fields on closed manifolds whose Ricci curvature has a sign.
+A new application of the Bochner technique, that relies on a detailed analysis of positive-definiteness of $\mathcal K(R,\wedge^p \R^n)$, was recently found in \cite{petersen-wink}.

 It was observed by Berger that positive-semidefiniteness of $\mathcal K(R,\Sym^2_0 \R^n)$ is an intermediate condition between $\Ric\geq0$ and $\sec\geq0$, see Remark~\ref{rem:Berger}.
 Thus, by Theorem~\ref{mainthm:algebraicChar}, positive-semidefiniteness of $\mathcal K(R,\Sym^p_0 \R^n)$ for all $1\leq p\leq q$ provides a family parametrized by $q\in\mathds N$ of interpolating curvature conditions between $\Ric\geq0$ (corresponding to $q=1$) and $\sec\geq0$ (corresponding to $q=\infty$).
+The convex sets that form this family are \emph{spectrahedral shadows}, for which there are efficient algorithms to check membership of a given curvature operator, see \cite{BKM}.
 Moreover, since $\owedge$-products and $\ovee$-products with the metric $\g$ preserve positive-semidefinite\-ness, Theorem~\ref{mainthm:KRWedgeSymKN} provides a sufficient condition for positive-semidefiniteness of $\mathcal K(R,\wedge^p \R^n)$ and $\mathcal K(R,\Sym^p_0 \R^n)$ in terms of the components of $R$.
-This is also suggestive of other potential relations between positive-semidefiniteness of the endomorphisms $\mathcal K(R,\Sym^p_0 \R^n)$ for higher values of $p\geq2$, which could lead to algebraic characterizations of sectional curvature bounds stronger than Theorem~\ref{mainthm:algebraicChar}.
+This is also suggestive of other potential relations between positive-semidefiniteness of the endomorphisms $\mathcal K(R,\Sym^p_0 \R^n)$ for higher values of $p\geq2$, which could lead to algebraic characterizations of sectional curvature bounds more powerful than Theorem~\ref{mainthm:algebraicChar}.

-Our third result relies on the formula for $\mathcal K(R,\wedge^2 \R^4)$ in Theorem~\ref{mainthm:KRWedgeSymKN}, together with the Bochner technique and the so-called \emph{Thorpe's trick}~\cite{ThorpeJDG,Thorpe72}, to study simply-connected closed $4$-manifolds with $\sec>0$.
-Conjecturally, such a manifold is diffeomorphic to $S^4$ or $\C P^2$ and hence its intersection form is definite.